FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 1 – Prepare/01-FAIR skills & principles/01-FAIR skills & principles.md

 It is up to you to decide if you will implement the bare minimum or you will strive to go a step beyond and make your materials not only FAIR but also Open Educational Resources (OER) that will be available to all at no cost.

-In this training we take the later approach where when putting together all showcases and examples you will end up with creating not only FAIR but also open learning objects.
+In this training, we take the later approach where when putting together all showcases and examples you will end up with creating not only FAIR but also open learning objects.

 Think about: